dstanesc/sart-framework/README.md

-# SART Framework
+# Simple API for Reified Transactions (SART)

 ## Introduction

 There is an substantial body of evidence collected in the Simulation Data Management field proving the inefficiency (sometimes lack of robustness or predictable behavior) of lock based concurrency safeguards for parallel business transactions.
 In this context we refer as _Business Transactions_ long running batch operations producing or modifying large amounts of data.

 Consequently current paper targeted originally a design exercise to formalize non-blocking conflict resolution patterns for long running parallel data processing activities.
-However very soon becomes apparent that a larger context of investigation is required to design scalable and resilient data processing applications.
+However very soon becomes evident that a larger context of investigation is required to design scalable and resilient data processing applications.

 The ultimate goal for non-blocking parallel execution is application performance and throughput but the full potential of such architectural building blocks is only harvested in case non-blocking strategies and scalability concerns are consistently recognized and  addressed across all architectural elements including a fresh perspective on APIs and use-cases themselves.
 As result an ubiquitous pattern for application design emerges.
 This represents a fundamental shift to the existing Simulation Data Management architecture.